Help Desk

 TL;DR

-A help desk is a centralized system that receives, tracks, and resolves customer or employee support requests across channels like email, chat, phone, and web forms.
+A help desk is a centralized team and software system that receives, tracks, and resolves customer or employee support requests.

-A help desk is a centralized system that receives, tracks, and resolves customer or employee support requests across channels like email, chat, phone, and web forms.
+A help desk is a centralized team and software system that receives, tracks, and resolves customer or employee support requests.

 What is a Help Desk?